drag

 I do.

-From the second you get engaged (or for many of us, well before), a massive wedding to-do list unfurls.
+From the second you get engaged, a never-ending to-do list unfurls.
 It’s exciting, overwhelming and time-consuming all at once.
-Some action items, like the dress, shoes and hair are fun to research, while others are more daunting, particularly if it’s an area you’ve never quite thought about.
-Wedding photography falls into the latter category.
+Some action items, like the dress, shoes and hair are fun to research, while others are more daunting, particularly if it’s an area you’ve never quite thought about – like wedding photography.

 You may know what style you want from your photos but finding the photographer to match your brief can be challenging.
 How do you know who to trust for your big day?